-December 31, 2023 December 31, 2022 Units (in thousands) Ownership % Units (in thousands) Ownership % P3 Health Partners Inc.'s ownership of Common Units 116,588 37.2 % 41,579 17.1 % Non-controlling interest holders' ownership of Common Units 196,569 62.8 201,592 82.9 Total Common Units 313,157 100.0 % 243,171 100.0 %
+December 31, 2024 December 31, 202 31, 2023 Units (in thousands) Ownership % Units (in thousands) Ownership % P3 Health Partners Inc.'s ownership of Common Units 162,870 45.4 % 116,588 37.2 % Non-controlling interest holders' ownership of Common Units 195,957 54.6 196,569 62.8 Total Common Units 358,827 100.0 % 313,157 100.0 %

 Common Units participate in net income or loss allocations and distributions and entitle their holder to the right, subject to the terms set forth in the limited liability company agreement, to require the Company to redeem all or a portion of the Common Units held by such participant, together with a corresponding number of shares of Class V common stock, in exchange for Class A common stock or at the Company's option, and subject to certain limitations, in cash.
-As the non-controlling interest holders had an approximate 63% and 83% voting interest in the Company through their Class V common stock as of December 31, 2023 and 2022, respectively, and appointed most of the members to the Board of

-Directors, the ability to elect cash settlement upon redemption is outside of the control of the Company.
+As the non-controlling interest holders had an approximate 55% and 63% voting interest in the Company through their Class V common stock as of December 31, 2024 and 2023, respectively, and appointed most of the members to the Board of Directors, the ability to elect cash settlement upon redemption is outside of the control of the Company.
 As a result, the Common Units held by outside shareholders have been classified as redeemable non-controlling interest and presented as temporary equity in the Company's consolidated balance sheets.

 The redeemable non-controlling interest was initially measured at its fair value on the Closing Date.
 Net income or loss is attributed to the redeemable non-controlling interest during each reporting period based on a daily weighted average ownership percentage.
 In subsequent periods, the redeemable non-controlling interest is measured at its fair value (i.e., based on the five-day volume-weighted average price of a share of Class A common stock) at the end of each reporting period, with the remeasurement amount being no less than the initial value, as adjusted for the redeemable non-controlling interest's share of net income or loss and ownership changes.
 The offset of any fair value adjustment is recorded to additional paid in capital, with no impact to net income or loss.
-As of December 31, 2023, there was a \$20.6 million remeasurement adjustment recorded as the fair value of redeemable non-controlling interest was greater than the carrying value.
-As of December 31, 2022, there was no remeasurement adjustment recorded as the fair value of redeemable non-controlling interest was less than the carrying value.
+As of December 31, 2024, there was a \$20.6 million remeasurement adjustment recorded as the fair value of redeemable non-controlling interest (i.e., based on the five-day volume-weighted average price of a share of Class A common stock) at the end of each reporting period, with the remeasurement adjustment recorded as the fair value of redeemable non-controlling interest (i.e., based on the five-day volume-weighted average price of a share of Class A common stock) was less than the carrying value.
+As of December 31, 2023, there was \$20.6 million remeasurement adjustment recorded as the fair value of redeemable non-controlling interest was greater than the carrying value.

-During the year ended December 31, 2023, there were an aggregate of 5.4 million shares of Class A common stock issued to P3 LLC members in connection with such members' redemptions of an equivalent number of Common Units and corresponding cancellation and retirement of an equivalent number of Class V common stock.
+During the years ended December 31, 2024 and 2023, there were an aggregate of0.6 million shares and 5.4 million shares, respectively, of Class A common stock issued to P3 LLC members in connection with such members' redemptions of an equivalent number of Common Units and corresponding cancellation and retirement of an equivalent number of Class V common stock.
 Such retired shares of Class V common stock may not be reissued.
-The redemptions occurred pursuant to the terms of the P3 LLC A&R LLC Agreement.
-There was no Common Unit exchange or redemption activity during the year ended December 31, 2022.
+The redemptions occurred pursuant to the terms of the P3 LLC Amended and Restated Limited Liability Agreement (the "P3 LLC A&R LLC Agreement").